prateeksharma0112/prateeksharma0112/README.md

 <h1 align="center">Hi 👋, I'm Prateek Sharma</h1>

-<h3 align="center">I am Prateek Kumar Sharma, a Digital Marketer, Full stack Web-Developer, Blogger and above all a Learner.
+<h3 align="center">I am Prateek Kumar Sharma, a Digital Marketer, Full-stack Web-Developer, Blogger and above all a Learner.
 I am a Tech Enthusiast with a passion for learning and Sharing my Knowledge with others.</h3>
 <br>

 <h2 align="center">About Me</h2>